Mace: The Dark Age

-Mace: The Dark Age is a fighting video game released by Atari Games for arcade machines in 1997 and later ported by Midway to the Nintendo 64.
+Mace: The Dark Age is a 1997 fighting video game developed and published by Atari Games for arcades, with a port for the Nintendo 64 later released by Midway.
 Like many fighting games of the time, its style is marked by extreme violence, with characters graphically slaying defeated opponents.
-Utilizing 3Dfx Voodoo chips for the hardware, the game received attention for its cutting-edge graphics and turned Atari a profit in the arcades.
+Utilizing 3dfx Voodoo chips for the hardware, the game received attention for its cutting-edge graphics and turned Atari a profit in the arcades.
 Critical response to the gameplay was much less enthusiastic.

 Gameplay

 The game is similar to Bio F.R.E.A.K.S. and the Mortal Kombat series.
 As in Mortal Kombat, when a character wins both rounds, they can perform an execution move on the enemy.

 Similar to its contemporary Dead or Alive, in lieu of ring-outs Mace: The Dark Age has arenas which are surrounded by dangerous terrain, causing damage to any character who goes out of bounds.
 An evade button allows characters to step backward or forward into the 3D environments.